devcronberg/jsa/README.md

     console.log(res);
 ```

-For some reason its failing - the function always returns undefined and it returns immediately and not after [max] seconds/10.
+For some reason its failing (try for your self) - the function always returns undefined and it returns immediately and not after [max] seconds/10.

 Your job is to fix the code so the function generates a random number after [max] seconds/10, and the number is logged to the console (and no - you can not console.log from inside the function :smile:).